pjsudharshan/Customer_Behaviour_Analysis_and_Prediction/README.md

 # FreeAgent_miniexploration

-This mini-exploration has been carried-out as a part of initial screening of XXXXX application.
+This mini-exploration has been carried-out as a part of initial screening of FreeAgent application process.